railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 	If you want to make your invoice layout more elaborate you can install the module ``account_invoice_layout``.
 This enables you to add various elements between the lines such as subtotals, sections, separators and notes.

-Click  *Validate*  when you want to approve the invoice.
+Click :guilabel:`Validate` when you want to approve the invoice.
 It moves from the \ ``Draft``\   state to the \ ``Open``\   state.

 When you've validated an invoice, Open ERP gives it a unique number from a defined sequence.
 By default it takes the form \ ``Year / Sequence Number``\   for example \ ``2008/00101``\  .
 If you want to modify the sequence numbers use the menu :menuselection:`Administration --> Custom --> Sequences --> Sequences`.

 Accounting entries corresponding to this invoice are automatically generated when you approve the invoice.
-You can verify the detail of this by clicking the  *Open*  icon for the  *Transactions*  field in the second tab of the invoice.
+You can verify the detail of this by clicking the :guilabel:`Open` icon for the :guilabel:`Transactions` field in the second tab of the invoice.

 ..index::